TySamurai97/markdown-cv/index.md

 `10 June 2019`
 <br>
 `– present`
-Developed and enhanced VOLCKER a financial data processing and reporting project required by the compliance department.
+Developed and enhanced VOLCKER, a financial data processing and reporting project required by the compliance department.
 <br> enhanced the trade signoff desktop application based on .net
-<br> Developed multiple workflows for processing and reporting of financial datawarehouse applications
+<br> Developed multiple workflows for processing and reporting of financial data warehouse applications
-<br> Scripted python processes for Automation of complex trading calcultions performed by
+<br> Scripted python processes for Automation of complex trading calculations performed by
 financial controllers
 <br> Cleared one of the tech-debt jira on the conversion of one of the fast-changing dimension(PSK id used
 to uniquely identify trade positions in detailed sub-ledger) to slow changing